tobitdsm/rice/README.md

 Please do read the [guides for all relevant apps](#app-by-app-categories), as there are some that require additional setup.

 ## App-by-app categories
-In this section I will go over each app, and list where I drew my inspirations from, the tools I used to create this specific part, and maybe some additional setup requirements.
+In this section I will go over each app, and list where I drew my inspirations from, the tools I used to create any parts, and maybe some additional setup requirements.
 ### BetterDiscord
 [Installation](https://betterdiscord.app/)
 The theme I created is based on a theme that apparently doesn't exist anymore, with some additional edits made with [bdeditor](https://bdeditor.dev/).
 I used the [discord recolor](https://bdeditor.dev/theme/discordrecolor) theme by DevilBro as my base.